Trewaters/BerkeleyJsDojo/Katas/Info_Belts.md

 ## Green [3] - 1100
 - #100DaysOfCode Challenge
+- #300DaysOfCode Challenge
-- Give a shout out to #BerkeleyJavaScriptDojo in your posts.
+- In additon to your challenge please give a shout out to #BerkeleyJavaScriptDojo in your posts.

 ## Blue [4] - 0010
 - Give back to the coding community and learn while you give.